1. Resume Examples

 Copied!

 This at-a-glance section focuses recruiters’ eyes on your highest-level abilities, but they will also use it to glean what you think are the most important skills for the job.
-Make sure you use a mix of people skills and technical/business skills.
-This is a perfect place to get in those all-important keywords and phrases from the job listing and increase your chances of ranking high with the ATS.
+This is a perfect place to get in those all-important keywords and phrases from the job listing and increase your chances of ranking high with the ATS or the recruiter.

 • Visual Merchandising